 You may remember the nautical imagery that debuted when we introduced Anchor Aftershave Tonic.
 The roll-out of Anchor came with an re-boot of the website which incorporated fantastical images recalling pirate's treasure maps.

 One of those images was a mildly grotesque octopus, but with monstrous eyes like an owl's, who for nearly a year was the first thing you'd see upon visiting our site.
 She became like some sort of cyber-gargoyle for our homepage..
 (She can still be seen on our twitter banner.)
-Perhaps it's because he came to regard that octopus as the unofficial face of the brand that Alfie decided she deserved a redesign and resurrection via our tee shirts..
+Perhaps it's because we came to regard that octopus as the unofficial face of the brand and we decided she deserved a redesign and resurrection via our tee shirts..

 The debut of Anchor turned out to be a milestone moment for us.
 So maybe the octopus is a good luck charm, representing a time of marked growth and forward momentum.